Dutton Moore is registered as a licensed probate firm.

 Bearing in mind that, throughout your time as a client, we will have already accumulated most of the necessary financial information, we will be ideally placed to deliver a cost-effective service to enhance the amount your beneficiaries will receive.

-The firm considers it has an appropriate balance of male and female staff, spread across a broad age range.
-9 of the 23 respondents hold a chartered accountancy qualification yet 15 of those 23 did not attend university and 19 attended UK state schools.
-This demonstrates the firm’s commitment to social mobility.
-Responses regarding disability, ethnicity, faith and sexual orientation show a preponderance of able bodied, British, Christian, heterosexual replies.
+40% of staff hold a chartered accountancy qualification, a further 14% hold other professional qualifications and 26% of staff are in training towards one of these qualifications yet 80% of respondents did not attend university and 91% attended UK state schools.
+The survey also recorded that 41% of personnel were drawn from backgrounds where the main breadwinner was a traditional tradesman or manual worker.
+This demonstrates the firm's commitment to social mobility.
+Reponses regarding disability, ethnicity and sexual orientation show a preponderance of able bodied, British, heterosexual replies with one respondent reporting day to day activities being limited due to a disability.
+On the matter of faith, 34% identified as Christian, whilst 55% said they had no religion and 11% preferred not to say.
 The firm considers that such responses are to be expected given the small population sample and as a reflection of the locality in which the firm operates.
 That said, the firm remains open to employing suitable personnel of whatever ethnicity and belief and has facilities to accommodate disabled staff.
 Full details of the survey have been submitted to the ICAEW for collation with nationwide data.

 "We have worked with Dutton Moore for many years and have always received a first-rate service.
 The team at Dutton Moore provide us with invaluable accountancy, strategic planning and business advice as we continue to be a growing business in this region."Simon Gibson, Director at Simon Gibson Transport Ltd, Goole, East Yorkshire